Electronic stability control: Third generation and after

-The market for ESC is growing quickly, especially in European countries such as Sweden, Denmark, and Germany.
-For example, in 2003 in Sweden the purchase rate on new cars with ESC was 15%.
+In 2003 in Sweden the purchase rate on new cars with ESC was 15%.
 The Swedish road safety administration issued a strong ESC recommendation and in September 2004, 16 months later, the purchase rate was 58%.
 A stronger ESC recommendation was then given and in December 2004, the purchase rate on new cars had reached 69% and by 2008 it had grown to 96%.
 ESC advocates around the world are promoting increased ESC use through legislation and public awareness campaigns and by 2012, most new vehicles should be equipped with ESC.